-The current trading price of BHC stands at $36.70 as of 8th September 2021, at 19:49 PDT.
+The current trading price of BHC stands at $36.70 as of September 8, 2021, at 19:49 PDT.

 WELL Health Technologies Corp Inc

 Technology has revolutionized every walk of life, and the healthcare sector has also not been immune to these revolutionary advancements.
-WELL, Health Technologies is a harbinger of technological innovation and is also involved in acquiring digital assets.
+WELL, Health Technologies is a harbinger of technological innovation and are also involved in acquiring digital assets.
 Furthermore, as Canada’s largest chain of outpatient medical clinics, WELL has the required scale and expertise to grow even further.